Madrid and Barcelona savor break ahead of Champions League

 Barcelona coach Quique Setién, under pressure for losing the league title, said he feels the club has already put its struggles in the past.

 “We took a close look at the situation together and we are all very excited with the Champions League,” Setién said.
 “We talked as a group and it helped us because we cleared things up about what we need to change.
-It helps that we managed to get this good result (against Osasuna) and it is going to help us to face the future with a better attitude and more enthusiasm.”
+It helps that we managed to get this good result (against Alavés) and it is going to help us to face the future with a better attitude and more enthusiasm.”

 The other Spanish team still in the Champions League is Atlético Madrid, which finished third in the Spanish league and was unbeaten since the break.
 It will face German club Leipzig in the quarterfinals of the European club competition after eliminating titleholder Liverpool in the round of 16.

-Note: This story has been corrected to show that Barcelona defeated Alavés in the final round, not Osasuna.